hathibelagal-dev/desktop4mistral/README.md

 Desktop4Mistral supports several commands.

-- `/read` to read a local or remote file
+- `/read` to read a local or remote file.
+Can also be used to reload a previous chat session.
 - `/git` to read a github repository
 - `/wiki_search` to search Wikipedia
 - `/wiki_id` to look up the contents of a Wikipedia page